 Eligibility Requirement Details Documentation Requirements Background Check: A criminal background check must be conducted on every applicant using the National Crime Information Center.
 Admissions Services will request this check through the application processing platform.
+Results of the criminal background check must be reviewed and uploaded to the applicant's electronic record.
 If during the admissions process, Admissions Services staff becomes aware of additional convictions or criminal history, Admissions Services must submit the information to the Job Corps National Office.
-Email from no-reply-apps@dol.gov or NO_Applicant_Background@dol.gov with the results of the criminal background check must be reviewed and results recorded within the application processing platform and uploaded to the applicant's electronic record.
 Eligible : Applicants with no criminal convictions present in their background information.
 Admissions Services staff will enter results within the application processing platform and upload the email into the applicant's electronic record.
 Eligible: Applicants with non-disqualifying criminal convictions, no pending court proceedings, not currently on probation/parole/supervision or released from probation/parole/supervision.
 Admissions Services staff will enter results within the application processing platform and upload the email and any other supporting documentation into the applicant's electronic record.